 'What is drawing... a physical contact with all sorts of objects through the senses.'

 Here we explore the face solely by touch - with eyes closed there is no expectation that the marks on the page will resemblance a portrait.

 In a Mindful Drawing workshop you will not be learning how to draw but rather how to pay attention and let go of pre-conceived ideas.

 When we practice drawing mindfully we are interested in the process of drawing without worrying about the outcome.
 This liberation from creating a piece of ‘art’ or something recognisable means we can rest in the beauty of seeing what is in front of us and as we see our pencil moves following the same path as our eyes.
 Thus we draw what we see and also our experience of what we see and feel.

 you succeed in feeling that you have become that leaf or that daisy

 regardless of what appears on the paper.'

 Mindful Drawing workshops range from a short taster session to a 1- or 2-day workshop.
-The sessions draw on the work of Frederick Franck (The Zen of Seeing) and others and are an
+The sessions draw on the work of Frederick Franck (The Zen of Seeing) and others, and my own practice, and are an

-exploration of drawing as meditation and also includes short periods of guided
+exploration of drawing as meditation.
+Sessions also include short periods of guided

 meditation but no prior meditation or drawing experience is needed.
 This is not